dahtah/imager/README.md

 ### OS X

+Install [XQuartz](https://www.xquartz.org/) if you haven't already (it's required for the interactive functions).
 You'll need Xcode (OS X's development environment) to compile source packages.
 The FFTW library is needed, and the easiest way to install it is via [Homebrew](http://brew.sh/).
 Install Homebrew, then run:
 	brew install fftw